br4dy5/herohunter/README.md

     herohunter.py

 ## Customization
 No parameters/arguments are required.
-However, there are values that are currently hard-coded which can be revised, such as a domain whitelist.
+However, there are values that are currently hard-coded which can be revised:
+* keyword list (Line 8) (ex: domains, hashes, files, etc. see: https://urlscan.io/search/# under 'Help & Examples)
+* domain whitelist (Line 11)